glasgowm148/ergonaut-handbook/Guides/Mining.md

 Compared to the majority of other PoW options, Autolykos v2 is a highly optimized, and power-efficient algorithm.
 It's often called the *cool* algo, because it has a tendency  to run 15-20 ℃ cooler than KAWPOW or Dagger Hashimoto variants- when tuned properly.

 Ergo employs a [smoothed difficulty algorithm](https://ergoplatform.org/docs/ErgoPow.pdf), which was recently upgraded in response to the greatly increased number of on-off miners on Ergo since the Ethereum Merge, in Sept.
 2022.
+More on difficulty towards end of guide.

 Miners have to perform memory-hard computations, making Ergo friendly for GPU mining.
 At least ⁓3GB memory is needed to mine Ergo *currently*, but the  most efficient implementation utilizes around 4 GB of vRAM.